On the Learnability of Watermarks for Language Models: Results

-Whereas \decbased watermarking relies on special decoding algorithms, \wbased watermarking generates watermarked text naturally, i.e., under standard decoding algorithms.
-In Table~\ref{tab:decoding_params}, we compute watermark detection p-values from \wbased watermarking under a variety of decoding algorithms and parameters: nucleus sampling \citep{holtzman2020curious} with different $p$, temperature-based sampling with different temperatures $t$, and greedy decoding ($t = 0$).

-We find that \wbased watermarking is robust to changes in the decoding algorithm, achieving consistently high detectability.
-We also observe that p-values decrease as $t$ or $p$ decreases, with greedy decoding obtaining the smallest p-values.
+Whereas \decbased watermarking relies on specialized decoding algorithms, \wbased watermarking generates watermarked text naturally under standard decoding algorithms.
+Table~\ref{tab:decoding-params} shows watermark detection p-values from \wbased watermarking learned by \logitbased and \sampbased watermark distillation under a variety of decoding algorithms and parameters: nucleus sampling \citep{holtzman2020curious} with different thresholds~$p$, temperature-based sampling with different temperatures~$t$, and greedy decoding ($t = 0$).
+All settings achieve consistently small p-values, showing that \wbased watermarking is robust to changes in decoding parameters.
+The p-values decrease as $t$ or $p$ decreases, with greedy decoding achieving the smallest p-values.